-In calculating North Carolina taxable income, a taxpayer may deduct from federal adjusted gross income certain items that were taxable at the federal level that are not taxable to North Carolina.
-Before making this entry, complete Part B of Form D-400 Schedule S. (For more information, see "Deductions from Federal Adjusted Gross Income" on Page 19.)
+In calculating North Carolina taxable income, a taxpayer may deduct from the taxpayer's federal adjusted gross income certain items that were included in the taxpayer's federal adjusted gross income.
+Before making this entry, complete Part B of Form D-400 Schedule S. (For more information, see "Deductions from Federal Adjusted Gross Income" on page 18.)